 A contempt charge in Colorado, though a civil matter, can bring the same frustration that a criminal charge can bring.

 A Denver contempt charge, though a civil matter, can bring about the same frustrations that a criminal charge can bring in Denver or anywhere else in Colorado.
-If you've been charged with Direct or Indirect Contempt in Denver, Highlands Ranch or anywhere else in Colorado, a skilled criminal defense attorney at O'Malley and Sawyer is your best asset to utilize.
+If you've been charged with Direct or Indirect Contempt in Denver, Highlands Ranch or anywhere else in Colorado, a skilled criminal defense attorney at Sawyer Legal Group is your best asset to utilize.
 Our Contempt attorneys can represent and defend you in a Contempt of Court hearing in Colorado.
 Call us today to set up a free initial consultation and protect your future.